IshanDemon/laravel-medialibrary-demo/EXAMPLES.md

 ## Introduction

-All available examples are available as commands and can be listed by running:
+All available examples are available as commands and can be listed by using the `list` command:

 ```php
 php artisan list blogpost